VANSHAJ-cpp/AI-Intelli-Task-Bot/README.md

 # AI-Intelli-Task-Bot
 This bot is a multi-functional assistant that integrates weather forecasting, task management, and AI-powered question answering.
+It allows users to retrieve current weather forecasts for specific cities, create tasks with due times, manage task statuses, and obtain answers to various questions using the Wolfram Alpha engine.
+With its versatile capabilities, the bot aims to streamline communication and organization within Slack channels, providing users with essential information and task management functionalities in one centralized platform.